decline27/melcloud-optimizer/memories.md

 - The system should require users to manually press the 'Manage Scheduled Jobs' button to start the cron jobs rather than starting them automatically.
 - The system uses a data-driven thermal learning model for weekly calibration of the thermal model parameters without relying on external AI services.
 - The user wants to exclusively use the Advanced Thermal Learning Model (TypeScript implementation).
+- The system stores cron job status information in Homey settings, including running state, next run time, timezone information, and DST status.

 # Development Workflow
 - The user prefers to sync code to GitHub before making changes to the codebase.
+- The user prefers to move code from the develop branch to all branches and overwrite existing code when synchronizing branches.
 - The user prefers to overwrite local code with the remote repository code rather than pushing local changes when synchronizing branches.
 - The user prefers step-by-step implementation with separate messages for each major step, clear indications of which part of the plan is being implemented.
 - The user prefers to start fresh from the develop branch on GitHub rather than continuing with partial migrations.
+- The user prefers to receive implementation plans as separate Markdown files for each batch of improvements, with detailed steps, code examples, and testing procedures that can serve as standalone implementation guides.
+- The user prefers to commit changes to the develop branch before creating new feature branches.

 # User Interface
 - Add helpful default value suggestions in settings page help text to guide users with optimal values that balance cost savings and temperature comfort.